mattmaniak/fiflo/README.md

 ```

 ## Development
-Dive into the "doc/" direcory and read the "CONTRIBUTING.md".
+Read the "CONTRIBUTING.md" and check the "doc/" directory.

 ### Source files:
-- buffer.c - initialization and deleting the main buffer which holds the
+- buffer.c - initialization and deleting the main buffer which holds the text
-text and it's metadata, semantic macros,
+and it's metadata,semantic macros,

 - config.c - fiflorc parser and values setter,

-- edit.c - more complex text editing operations that happens after the
+- edit.c - more complex text editing operations that happens after the keypress,
-keypress,

 - fiflo.c - the main file, just "main" and the execution loop,